microbus-io/fabric/docs/tech/codegen.md

 #
 # signature - Func(name Type, name Type) (name Type, name Type, httpStatusCode int)
 # description - Documentation
+# method - "GET", "POST", etc. or "*" to accept any method (defaults to "*")
-# path - The subscription path
+# path - The URL path of the subscription
 #   (empty) - The function name in kebab-case
 #   /path - Default port :443
 #   /directory/ - All paths under the directory